A Papal Revolt Created Europe’s First Bureaucracy

 In accord with this theory, Pope Gregory VII stands as a model of the philosopher-tyrant, the monk who became a dictator, whose will was preserved in the imperial formation of Catholic Europe by way of the vast ecclesial bureaucracy which he helped to found—a system that was the translation of Gregory’s own monastic heritage from Cluny into the realm of political action.
 That bureaucracy became the driving force behind the Church’s spread across other continents during the colonial period and into the modern era.
 To this day, the Catholic bishops have a direct responsibility to the Vatican that would have been impossible before Gregory’s reforms, making the Catholic Church truly universal.

 Jonathan Culbreath is a writer and researcher based in Southern California.
-He is an assistant editor at The Josias and can be found on Twitter at @maestrojmc.
+He is an assistant editor at The Josias.
+You can follow him at @maestrojmc.